-In long-term time series an emphasis is put mainly on the data comparability in terms of the applied methodology.
+In long-term time series, an emphasis is put mainly on the data comparability in terms of the applied methodology.
 A number of changes were made over the whole period as the State Statistical Service made efforts to keep methods and results of surveys internationally comparable.
-The organizational structure of the national economy was gradually changing, too.
-Therefore it was necessary to recalculate the time series of indicators according to the methodology and organizational structure of the latest year published (i.e. 2018) in order to be able to assess the long-term development in correct manner.
+The organisational structure of the national economy was gradually changing, too.
+Therefore it was necessary to recalculate the time series of indicators according to the methodology and organisational structure of the latest year published (i.e. 2019) in order to be able to assess the long-term development in correct manner.
+During the years, size of some Regions and Districts slightly changed; these changes are depicted in detail in a table at the end of the Chapter.
+In a time series, data pertain always to the Region's (District's) territory valid in the relevant year.
 All the value indicators are given at current prices because sufficiently relevant data on price developments in neither the production area nor the consumption one to carry out conversions to constant prices have been available in the regional breakdown.

 If a conversion to a comparable methodology was not feasible, the fact is mentioned in methodological notes under respective tables or it is explained in the methodology sections of respective chapters.
-Therefore in this section we draw attention only to changes, which concern the comparability of long-term time series.
+Therefore, in this section, we draw attention only to changes that concern the comparability of long-term time series.

 Data on the population before the year 2001 followed the results of the Population and Housing Census as at 3 March 1991.
-From 2001 they followed the results of the Population and Housing Census as at 1 March 2001 and since 2011 they have followed the final results of the Population and Housing Census as at 26 March 2011.
+From 2001, they followed the results of the Population and Housing Census as at 1 March 2001 and since 2011 they have followed the final results of the Population and Housing Census as at 26 March 2011.
 Demographic balances in a given decade follow the Census every year (births, deaths, immigrants, emigrants).
-In accordance with international conventions, the data also include numbers of foreigners staying long-term in the country.
+In accordance with international conventions, the data also include foreigners.